1929 – Dorothy Alexander Concert Group, the nation’s first regional ballet company, opens its doors.

 1994 – Robert Barnett retires from Atlanta Ballet, and John McFall, celebrated for his imagination and innovation, is appointed as the Company’s third artistic director.

-1999 – London audiences are captivated by the Atlanta Ballet’s performance of McFall’s Peter Pan as the centerpiece for the Royal Festival Halls’ Millennium Celebration.
+1999 – London audiences are captivated by Atlanta Ballet’s performance of McFall’s Peter Pan as the centerpiece for the Royal Festival Halls’ Millennium Celebration.

 2001 – Atlanta Ballet premieres Shed Your Skin: The Indigo Girls Project.
 The unique performance combines a live rock band with 21 dancers.

 2003 – The Centre for Dance Education is awarded full accreditation status from the National Association of Schools of Dance.
 At this time, the CDE is the only accredited dance school in the state of Georgia, and one of only nine schools affiliated with a professional dance company in the nation to receive this status.

 2005 – A full evening of ballet classic Swan Lake is presented for the first time in more than 10 years.
 Atlanta Ballet forges relationships with innovative choreographers like Christopher Hampson, Lauri Stallings, and dance icon Violette Verdy.

 2006 – The Centre for Dance Education opens its second satellite location in Cobb County.

 2008 – Atlanta Ballet premieres big, the innovative collaboration with Antwan "Big Boi" Patton of OutKast.
 It was an event unlike anything Atlanta Ballet has ever brought to the stage - the fusion of live hip-hop sounds with the visual of Atlanta Ballet's exquisite dancers.